Eco insulation - the Grand Designs guide to sustainable materials

 The Grand Designs Straw Bale house.
 Photo: Jefferson Smith

-4. Newspaper insulation
+4. Newspaper eco-insulation

 Mark and Candida Diacono’s eco-farmhouse in Devon, which featured on Grand Designs, used recycled newspaper as insulation.
 Also known as cellulose insulation, it tends to be used in timber-frame constructions where it can be damp-blown into wall cavities.
-Designed by Orme Architecture, further eco-measures for the farmhouse include triple glazing, a thermodynamic heating and water system and a rainwater collection system.

 Architect Richard Hawkes, who built the Grand Designs eco arch in Kent, used 10 tons of newspaper as insulation.
 Combined with triple-glazed argon-filled windows and other eco-measures, it is one of the best-performing Passivhaus dwellings in the UK.